 As with most stories of this ilk, the movie concerns an average teenager: Dave Lizewski (Aaron Johnson).
 However, Kick-Ass doesn't take place within either the Marvel or the DC comics universe.
-Instead, it takes place in our universe, where Spider-Man and Batman are seen in comic books and motion pictures.
+Instead, it takes place in our universe, where Spider-Man and Batman are seen in comic books and motion pictures, and there are no people with superpowers.
 Fed up with being bullied at school and mugged on the street, Dave decides to become a real-life superhero, despite possessing no special abilities or strengths.
 To achieve his goal, Dave buys scuba suit and uses it as the costume for his crime-fighting alter ego, Kick-Ass.
 Soon, a bystander records Kick-Ass attempting to fight off some thugs and posts the clip on YouTube, which rapidly becomes an internet sensation.
 His raised profile brings him to the attention of two legitimate crime-fighting heroes: the father-daughter team of Big Daddy (Nicolas Cage) and Hit Girl (Chloë Grace Moretz), who are currently waging war against crime boss Frank D'Amico (Mark Strong).

 On the one hand, Kick-Ass is a satire of superhero movies like Spider-Man and Iron Man, with the filmmakers gleefully taking the piss out of the established clichés of the genre and subverting the traditional story beats with a painful dose of reality.
-For instance Dave's hilariously botched first outing as a superhero ends with him in the hospital bleeding and naked, leading to rumours among his classmates that he's gay, which ironically leads to him becoming closer to the girl of his dreams.
+For instance, Dave's hilariously botched first outing as a superhero ends with him in the hospital bleeding and naked, leading to rumours among his classmates that he's gay, which ironically leads to him becoming closer to the girl of his dreams.
 However, while the film is essentially a comedy, it still works as a straight action-adventure since the bad guys are sinister and the violence is hard-hitting.
 Kick-Ass benefits from a sublime script penned by Vaughn and frequent collaborator Jane Goldman.
 The dialogue crackles with intelligence and wit - whenever Dave hangs out with his two best friends, the one-liners come thick and fast.
 Dave's interactions with Big Daddy and Hit Girl, meanwhile, are hilarious.
 The first half is admittedly not as well-paced as the rollicking second half, but it plays better with repeat viewings.

 British television actor Aaron Johnson is ideal as Dave Lizewski - he possesses a likeable quality which serves the character well.
 However it's the young Moretz who steals the show here.
-Moretz is already an established actress, but this will no doubt be her breakout role.
+Moretz is already an established actress, but this will no doubt serve as her breakout role.
 Her performance as Hit Girl is absolutely dead-on - she's cute, hilarious, and awesome.
 Like all the best screen action heroes, she is able to make the act of firing and reloading guns look effortlessly cool and graceful, and in turn the film's climactic shootout is one of the most exciting and exhilarating instances of over-the-top cinematic gunplay since Shoot 'Em Up.
 The biggest surprise here is Nic Cage, who's a thorough delight.
 This is Cage's best screen outing for years as the nerdy, obsessive father to Hit Girl, lovingly aping Adam West in a mock-Batman outfit.
 Christopher Mintz-Plasse also acquits himself well with the role of Chris/Red Mist, demonstrating spot-on comic timing and an amusing deadpan delivery.
 Another notable performer is Strong, playing his second consecutive bad guy after Guy Ritchie's Sherlock Holmes.
 As usual, Strong is a solid villain.